Edwardine Ordinals: First Edwardine Ordinal

 The Sarum ordination liturgies were the foundations of this ordinal, as the revisers did not have the means to review the precedents to the contemporary Sarum usage.
 As such, the 1550 ordinal was largely a simplification of those rituals with an intent to emphasize the imposition of hands and associate prayers, including the ancient hymn Veni Creator Spiritus.
 Additionally, the minor orders were wholly deleted in favor of what were deemed the "necessary" orders of deacon, priest, and bishop.
 According to the ordinal's preface, this was based on an interpretation of Scripture and ancient tradition that established a "existence of the threefold ministry" during the Apostolic age.
 The examination of candidates, which in the Sarum Use had been exclusive to episcopal consecrations, was also extended to the candidates for the diaconate and priesthood.

 The essential elements of the ordination liturgy were interpolated into a Holy Communion office that included Cranmer's litany.
 As with the medieval ordination Masses, these elements were dispersed throughout the 1550 ordinal liturgies with less attention to cohesion than inclusion of the actions; there is a different ordering of share events within the three ordination rites relative to the Holy Communion office.
 The 1550 ordinal retained the practice of giving a newly ordained priest certain items, with the addition of a Bible in addition to paten and chalice.

 Laypersons could and would attend ordinations, with an opportunity for those gathered to "declare 'any impediment'" and give negative endorsement of the candidates to prevent their ordination.
 Among the requirements for an ordinand present in the 1550 ordinal were that they be educated and intimately connected with their ministerial community.
 This requirement proved a challenge among clergy emanating from Wales and the linguistic and cultural frontiers on the border between England and Wales–particularly in the Diocese of Hereford–as many English-speaking clergy had trouble communicating with the local Welsh-speaking laity.
-In Ireland, Reformation efforts were decelerated by stalled efforts to translate and print Anglican liturgies in the country and its language.
+In Ireland, the Reformation was decelerated by stalled efforts to translate and print Anglican liturgies in the country and its language.
 Among the instances of these was a failure to introduce the ordinal alongside a 1551 printing of the prayer book.
 According to research by Walter Frere published in 1896, a total of six bishops and 110 other clergy were ordained according to the 1550 ordinal.

 The Catholic bishops in England did not receive the ordinal in a positive manner.
 Despite having accepted the 1549 prayer book, Nicholas Heath refused to accept the 1550 ordinal, as he believed that it eroded the Church of England's catholicity.
 He was deprived of his bishopric at Worcester and imprisoned.
 A similar fate befell the Catholic Stephen Gardiner.